soheyldaliraan/instagram_follower_bot_remover/README.md

 First change *configuration.json* file.
 If you want to save data files to default path, leave *whitelist_path* and *blacklist_path* unchanged.<br/>
 Then select one of *Bot* (for *Supervised*) or *Assistent* (for *Unsupervised*) method.

+### :warning: Read Before Using This Scripts:

+I included random sleep in script exectution to meet instagram limitations for subsequent api requests from a single node.<br/>
+Alter this sleeping times with caution.<br/>
+Also in *Supervised* mode, you can find fake followers without your personal account.
+Just create some fake instagram account (Which is ironic :man_facepalming:) and use this account.
 ***

 <a name="insta-new-alg">1</a>: [How Instagram’s algorithm works, https://techcrunch.com/2018/06/01/how-instagram-feed-works/](https://techcrunch.com/2018/06/01/how-instagram-feed-works/)